mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 departure or arrival, likely some hours away.

-The New highport is in geosynchronous orbit with the downport at an elevation of 35,000 kilometres.
+The New highport is in geosynchronous orbit with the downport at an elevation of 35,000 kilometers.
 To facilitate the movement of people and petty goods between the surface and Belvedere Station, the shuttle (actually just a 20-ton launch) operates twice daily service.
 It departs the downport at 0800, arrives at Belvedere Station two hours later,